KyleMayes/vulkanalia/tutorial/book/src/dynamic/secondary_command_buffers.md

 If you run the program again, you'll see a strange shimmering as the 4 model instances, being rendered at the same coordinates, experience a bad bout of [z-fighting](https://en.wikipedia.org/wiki/Z-fighting).

-Update the model matrix calculation in `App::update_secondary_command_buffers` to translate the models before rotating them according to their model index.
+Update the model matrix calculation in `App::update_secondary_command_buffer` to translate the models before rotating them according to their model index.

 ```rust,noplaypen
 let y = (((model_index % 2) as f32) * 2.5) - 1.25;